 It is not a requirement that you have any other languages.
 Having experience of studying another language does help you understand the needs of language students a little better, which is why we will give you a little taster of a foreign language lesson on the course.

 What is the application/interview procedure?

 We ask all candidates to complete an application form, with a writing task.
 Once the application has been assessed we will contact candidates for an interview.

-While we prefer face to face interviews we appreciate that this is not always possible, therefore we can conduct an online interview when required.
+While we prefer in-person interviews, we appreciate that this is not always possible.
+We can therefore conduct an interview online when required.